Invariance of plurigenera and good minimal models: Preliminaries

-\item Let $k$ be an algebraically closed field and let $\cB=\lbrace Y_i\rbrace_{i\in I}$ be a class of projective $k$-varieties.
-We say $\cB$ is \textit{bounded} (resp. \textit{birationally bounded}) if there exists a flat projective morphism of $k$-schemes of finite type $\beta\colon \cY\to\cS$ such that for any $i\in I$ there exists $s\in\cS$ and an isomorphism $Y_i\cong \cY_s$ (resp. a birational isomorphism $Y_i\simeq\cY_s$).
-Such a $\beta$ is called a \textit{bounding family for }$\cB$ (resp. a \textit{birationally bounding family for} $\cB$).
+\begin{definition} Let $k$ be any field and let $\cB=\lbrace Y_i\rbrace_{i\in I}$ be a class of projective $k$-varieties.
+We say $\cB$ is \textit{bounded} (resp. \textit{birationally bounded}) if there exists a surjective projective morphism of finite type $k$-schemes $\beta\colon \cY\to\cS$ such that for any $i\in I$ there exists $s\in\cS(k)$ and an isomorphism $Y_i\cong \cY_s$ (resp. a birational isomorphism $Y_i\simeq\cY_s$).
+Such a $\beta$ is called a \textit{bounding family for }$\cB$ (resp. a \textit{birationally bounding family for} $\cB$). \end{definition}